wzulfikar/lifelog/uncategorized/how_i_set_this_thing_up.md

 # The “Gotchas”

+- If any file inside GitBook directory was edited without GitBook Editor, the changes is not reflected.

 Honestly, I couldn't easily wrap my mind on how this GitBook work.
 A bit frustrated, but finally managed to make this up and running.